CharlesCarley/FileTools/CMake/Readme.md

 #### macro(ADD_FT_VALIDATOR TARGET ARGN)
 Generates two output files
-* The same tables as above
+1. The same tables as above.
-* A validation program that asserts the computed strucure sizes.
+2. A validation program that asserts the computed strucure sizes.
 If validation falils a compile error will be generated.

 ```CMake
 list(APPEND CMAKE_MODULE_PATH ${CMAKE_SOURCE_DIR}/DirectoryContainingMakeFT)